timm-landes/ghosty/README.md

 # ghosty

-A Python wrapper for the Table Stable Ltd. Ghost Software for controlling Brillouin spectrometers.
+A Python wrapper for the Table Stable Ltd. Ghost Software for controlling the TFP-1, and the TFP-2 HC Brillouin spectrometer.

 ## Installation